Buildooor Research Brief -- May 2026

 7. The Frontier Lab Value-Capture Loop Is Now Visible

-Once the clocks are put together, the market stops looking random.
+Put the clocks together and the market stops looking random.
 It looks like a repeatable capture loop.
 Providers subsidize access, observe what users and builders value, move quality downmarket, sort users by willingness to pay, absorb high-signal workflows into first-party surfaces, retire stale surfaces, and then meter the heavy users who remain.

 Table 7.
 A Repeating Value-Capture Loop in Frontier AI